 I am quite impressed with Henry’s hand-eye coordination, he never once missed his target.

 I strung a long piece of yarn through the holes and tied two washers onto the end of the string, inside the tin cans.
 One washer is used to hold the yarn in place, the other is placed at the end of the string to make a lovely clanking sound when it hits the tin can.

-(You could also use nuts or rocks instead of washers, whatever is hard enough to make a noise when it hits the can.)
+You could also use nuts or rocks instead of washers.
+Something that is hard enough to make a noise when it hits the can.

-Henry tried threading the yarn (find more fine motor materials and activities) through the washer holes, but still continues to struggle with this.
-Yarn isn’t the best medium to practice threading with, it comes unraveled and isn’t stiff.
+Henry tried threading the yarn through the washer holes but still continues to struggle with this.
+Yarn isn’t the best medium to practice threading since it comes unraveled and isn’t stiff.

 Once you’ve tied on your washers to the wind chimes, test out the noise it makes!